-IWC offer an heir tracing service for solicitors or other executors dealing with cases where there are no determined next of kin.
-We can save you valuable time and resources by finding missing relatives named within a will, or tracing the rightful heirs to estates where your client has no known next of kin.
-You can carry out work that would otherwise be lost and recover any expenses that youíve already incurred.
+IWC offer an heir tracing service for Solicitors or other Executors dealing with cases where there are no determined next of kin or perhaps missing heirs.
+We can save you valuable time and resources by finding missing heirs named within a will, or tracing the rightful heirs to estates where your client has no known next of kin.
+You can carry out work that would otherwise be lost and recover any expenses that you may have already incurred.

 We are specialist probate genealogists with access to records, archives and data to obtain fast results.
 Employing the use of sophisticated software and research techniques, we can trace missing relatives and discover unknown blood relationships.
 We have a team of overseas associates who can assist in searches abroad, allowing you to resolve cases that may otherwise be impossible.

 As full members of the Heir Hunters Association, we operate with professionalism, discretion and confidentiality.
-Our services include:
+Our Heir Tracing services include:

 Finding living descendants who often have lost touch with their relatives and have no idea of their family link requires extensive research.
 This may involve searches of census, electoral, probate, employment or historical records.
 Leads can also be perused by alternative means such as visiting the deceased last address.